Web components

 The following parameters of the Web component are configured:

-• Waiting time for collecting data about the environment in which the attempt is being made.
-Data that has not been received during this time will not be included in the final set.
+- Waiting time to collect data about the environment in which the attempt is made.
+Data that is not collected during this time will not be included in the final set.